 What do you think of the Deauville American Film Festival?

 I'm very fond of it.
 I sat on several of its juries over the years before being President of the Revelation Jury in 2018.
-The festival celebrates independent cinema with a consistently
+The festival celebrates independent cinema with a consistently excellent programme that caters to both critics and the public.
+In spite of its success it has retained a familiar, almost familial feel.

-Your jury voted for We the Animals by documentary maker

-Jeremiah Zagar in his first fiction film.
+Your jury voted for We the Animals by documentary maker Jeremiah Zagar in his first fiction film.
 What informed your choice?